 — part_code: the part code of the rivet, as used e.g. in a PDM system.
 It can be convenient to use the rivet norm (according to e.g. ISO, EN, BSW, DIN) as part code.

 If possible, a rivet should know the direction of fixation, therefore, possess a nested element <normal_direction/>.
 However, this is not mandatory so that incomplete data can also be imported.
-The direction sense of <normal_direction/> (clause 9.1.3) is from rivet head to foot.
+The direction sense of <normal_direction/> (see 9.1.3) is from rivet head to foot.

 A <tangential_direction/> can be provided for rivets that are not axis-symmetric and require a spatial orientation.